langroid/langroid/docs/quick-start/setup.md

 pip install langroid
 ```

+!!! tip "Work in a nice terminal, such as Iterm2"
+    All of the examples we will go through are command-line applications.
+    For the best experience we recommend you work in a nice terminal that supports
+    colored outputs, such as [Iterm2](https://iterm2.com/).

 ## Set up tokens/keys

 Langroid uses a few APIs, and you need to set up tokens/keys for these APIs.